A House Flip

-We moved Scott’s parents up in August and started the long, grueling process of cleaning up their house and selling all of their assets the house being the biggest project of them all.
+We found moving companies with temporary storage and moved Scott’s parents up in August and started the long, grueling process of cleaning up their house and selling all of their assets the house being the biggest project of them all.

 Scott’s mom was an avid shopper always looking for a good deal to benefit her children and grandchildren.
 That habit began spiraling out of control when Scott left home after he graduated high school.

 We had the house sold before we even got a chance to finish clearing it out and we only had it up on the market for a few hours before the buyers put in an offer.

 We sold it to the buyers knowing that they had big plans to totally renovate and remodel.The pictures speak for themselves.”